HUIXIN-TW/GraphGPT/README.md

 - When the input is empty and users click "Generate", the default or random graph will be displayed
 - The Graph zone is not scrollable
 - The graph is not responsive to the size of the window.
-- Stateless and Stateful components require different format
+✅ Stateless and Stateful components require different formatting due to stop symbol.

 ## Setup